KSU-SWE6733-Spring2023-Team3/development-project/README.md

 A screenshot of these running successfully can be seen at [unit-tests.png](unit-tests.png).

-Behavior driven tests can be found in the [testing](testing) directory.
+Behavior driven tests can be found in the [tests](tests) directory.

 ## Sprint Review